 Typically in our industry, you find two predominant types of rifle training: carbine and long range precision.
 One is close, and the other is far.
 One is fast, and the other is slow.
 One is intense, and the other is ponderous.
 One is physical, the other is intellectual.
 One is functional, the other is impractical.
+Both are generally skill based and focused on the individual’s learning and performance, but not on team decision making and effort.
+In the Monarch Defense SPR school, our focus is to tie together and blend all the skills and knowledge necessary to succeed in combat rifle craft, which includes rifle fundamentals, close quarter battle, field craft, urban and improvised positions, precision, speed, tactics, and teamwork.

 In this course, let us teach good upstanding citizens the rapid application of violence, when needed, to an extreme degree of speed and precision, day or night, on the open field or in tight corridors, solo and in small teams.
 You will learn to shoot, move, and communicate.
 You will learn to configure, calibrate, and collect data on your weapon system to maximize effective range and close quarters flexibility.
 You will engage targets from zero to 1200 yards in the day and at night.
 One rifle, one training course, that bridges the gap between carbine and precision rifle skillsets.